Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.9 Added optional git update integration (requires adding a dependency).
+* 1.0.8 Merged the search and table of contents together + improved styling.
+Added support for 'group' metadata to change add or remove structure.
-* 1.0.7 Added supporr for .md files.
+* 1.0.7 Added support for .md files.
 * 1.0.6 Created a single top level 'expressuse' method to encasulate all the routing.
 * 1.0.5 Added support for page metadata, filters & a refresh post method.
 * 1.0.4 Added get/gettree/gettreejson to api